PLOT: 2/5 CHARACTERS: 3/5 WRITING STYLE: 1/5 CLIMAX: 2/5 OVERALL: 2/5

 “War Hero” is about the life of an Air Force pilot, Prabhakar who is Punjabi by birth but has lived in Kochi since childhood.
 The book covers all of his life’s aspects.
 The beginning focuses on the romantic excursions of Prabhakar with three women in an attempt to hook the reader to the book.

 The next portion focuses on the one prospect that he chooses, namely, his wife.
-The subsequent part of the book discusses his married life and how life is like in an Army base.
+The subsequent part of the book discusses his married life and how life is like in an Air Force base.
 Davidasan covers parties, Officer’s Mess, quarter allotment issues, wage gaps, bubbling patriotism, the insecurities of the pilot’s family, what their wives and parents go through, the snobbery of some officials and the occupational risk that being a pilot includes.

 The last portion of the book, the last eighty pages or so covers Prabhakar’s attempt to cross the Pakistani border to India.
 Davidasan opts to humanize ‘Pakistan’ for his readers.
 His narrative includes friendly wild animals, exotic snakes, and people who help Prabhakar financially while also risking their lives for him.
 But Prabhakar also doesn’t forget to show the villains that are present, in both the countries.